0xmichalis/nftbk/README.md

 ### IPFS Pinning

-The server supports pinning content to IPFS using configurable providers.
-Configuration is provided via a TOML file passed with the `--ipfs-config` flag.
+There is support for pinning IPFS content using multiple providers.
+Both the [IPFS Pinning Service API](https://ipfs.github.io/pinning-services-api-spec/) and the [Pinata API](https://docs.pinata.cloud/api-reference/introduction) are currently supported.

+Both the server and CLI can be configured to pin CIDs on IPFS via a TOML file passed with the `--ipfs-config` flag.
 Example `config_ipfs.toml`:

 ```toml
 # Pin to a standard IPFS Pinning Service